jonwg88/Traffic-Sign-Recognition-Project/README.md

 * The datasets were normalized and one-hot encoded before training.
 The model was built and trained in Python using OpenCV2 and TensorFlow.
 * The grayscale model ended up with a loss value of 0.2813 and an accuracy score of 0.9317.
 The color model ended up with a loss value of 0.2541 and an accuracy score of 0.9282.
+* The project received a passing grade with positive remarks.